 Section 4 – Elections of members of Congress and recess

 Congress shall detail the modalities of the election in a dedicated federal electoral law.
 Local modalities, including voting places, shall be prescribed in each State by the legislature thereof.
 However, Congress may at any time, by law, make or alter such regulations in order to ensure that voting is free, fair, transparent, and easy and accessible, and that all citizens of the Union are equal in their vote.

-Members of Congress shall work for the general interest of the Union.
+Members of Congress shall work for the general interest of the Union and its citizens.
 There shall be no imperative mandate.

 Congress shall sit continuously, except for periods of recess, as is necessary to consult with electors.

 Section 5 – Internal rules for both Houses of Congress

 In accordance with this Constitution, each House shall decide on its rules of procedure and be the judge of the election, results, behaviour and qualifications of its own Members.
 A majority of each shall constitute a quorum for all votes, elections and other decisions.
 A smaller number shall be authorised to compel the attendance of absent Members, in such manner and under such penalties as each House may provide.
 Each House may punish its Members for disorderly behaviour, and, with a two-thirds majority and upon substantiated grounds, expel a Member.
 No Member shall be expelled based on his opinion alone.